When you’re trying to sell your home or purchase a new one, termites are the last thing you want to deal with.

 What do Termites Look Like?

-There are a number of ways to differentiate termites from ants.
+Most people have a vague idea of what termites look like but tend to confuse them with their cousins, flying ants.
+There are a number of ways to differentiate termites from ants, however.
+Firstly, look at the wings.
 Both ants and termites can have wings, but on termites, both pairs of wings are the same size.
 In flying ants, the front wings are much longer than the back wings.
 Another difference is in the “waist” of the insect, or the midsection between the thorax and abdomen.
-The “waist” of the ant is noticeably smaller, and joins the separate segments of the insect’s body.
+The “waist” of the ant is noticeably smaller and joins the separate segments of the insect’s body.
 Termites, on the other hand, will have no apparent waist.
 Finally, look at the insect’s antennae.
 Termite antennae are perfectly straight, while the antennae of ants are prominently bent.